Maddy12/SophosMachineLearningBuildingBlocksTutorial/README.md

 When using Spyder, either method works from a command prompt.

 ### Running the Model
-To run the code, use 'python' then our function 'compare', the parameters you are changing prefixed with '--' and the value:
+To run the code, use 'python' then our function 'compare', the parameters you are changing prefixed with '--' and the value.
+The paramaters here are the filepath for which you have your "clean.csv" and "dirty.csv" stored and n is the number of urls and dirty urls you would like to run on.
+If the n chosen is larger than the amount of urls available, it will just use all.
 ```
-python compare --filepath "<path where the data is stored>" --n
+python urlmodel.py compare --filepath "<path where the data is stored>" --n
 ```
-The results of the model will be stored in the filepath you pass.
+The results of the model will be stored in the filepath you passed.